-From the inner workings of the WCW buyout to what it felt like to be behind the curtain on that final Monday Nitro, those who were there speak.
+From the WCW buyout’s inner workings to what it felt like to be behind the curtain on that final Monday Nitro, those who were there speak.

 An Oral History of the Final WCW Monday Nitro